-Office Administration is a maximum 69 semester hour program combining classroom theory with hands-on practice in the laboratory.
-Requirements for the Associate of Applied Technology degree include seven academic courses totaling 21 credit hours and all required career technical courses.
+Office Administration is a 60-semester hour program combining classroom theory with hands-on practice in the laboratory.
 Requirements for the certificate of completion include four academic courses totaling 12 semester hours and all required career technical courses.
 Students can also earn stackable short-term certificates and industry certifications.
 This program is designed to help students acquire the knowledge, skills and abilities needed to prepare for successful entry-level employment in the field of office administration.